 REFERENCE & RESOURCE PAGES:

-Henry Weill was already known for making guitar pickups and Fenton-Weill branded instrument amplifiers (prone to noise problems, and nicknamed "Henry's Hummers"!) before his involvement with Jim Burns in BURNS WEILL.
-Following Jim's unexpected (and unwelcome) departure from the partnership, Henry decided to continue making instruments under his previous brandname, believing the Fenton-Weill name hinted at Fender associations, which he surmised made good commercial sense for use marketing electric guitars.
+Henry Weill was already making Fenton-Weill branded amplifiers and guitar pickups (including the Broadway 1857 and 1925 basses and some early Dallas Tuxedo models) before his involvement with Jim Burns in BURNS WEILL.
+Following Jim's sudden, unexpected (and unwelcome) departure from the partnership, Henry decided to continue making instruments under his previous brandname, believing the Fenton-Weill name hinted at Fender associations, which he surmised made good commercial sense for use marketing electric guitars.

 The range initially continued unaltered from the Burns-Weill range, since one of the settlement arrangements made after the dissolution of the Burns-Weill partnership included Henry being granted exclusive ownership of the designs for the models.
 A few transitional examples emerged bearing the brandname Weill London, as the ever-frugal Henry simply chopped ‘Burns’ off the existing head plates.
 Once stocks were exhausted he used a new Fenton-Weill version through 1960, before switching to a small metal badge in 1961.
 Styling of the Burns-derived models quickly became more streamlined; Henry didn't think much of Jim's original designs and he set about re-vamping the range, adding cutaways and curves throughout.
 After the pair split, Henry built bodies in-house, but necks proved more problematic, so these were instead supplied by a gunstock maker and the parts were then put together in the FW factory.

 c.1988 Making Music

 Streamline 25" (says Will)

 Apache 25 1/2"

 Twistmaster 25 1/2"